Alexei Nikolaevich, Tsarevich of Russia: Stavka

 During World War I, Alexei joined his father at Stavka, when his father became the Commander-in-Chief of the Russian Army in 1915.
 Alexei seemed to like military life very much and became very playful and energetic.
 In one of his father's notes to his mother, he said "[I] have come in from the garden with wet sleeves and boots as Alexei sprayed us at the fountain.
-It is his favorite game […] peals of laughter ring out.
+It is his favorite game [...] peals of laughter ring out.
 I keep an eye, in order to see that things do not go too far."
-Alexei even ate the soldiers' black bread, and refused when he was offered a meal that he would eat in his palace, saying "It's not what soldiers eat".
+Alexei even ate the soldiers' black bread and refused when he was offered a meal that he would eat in his palace, saying, "It's not what soldiers eat".
 In December 1915, Rasputin was invited to see Alexei when the 11-year-old boy was accidentally thrown against the window of a train and his nose began to bleed.

-In 1916, he was given the title of Lance Corporal, of which he was very proud.
+In 1916, he was given the title of lance corporal, of which he was very proud.
 Alexei's favorites were the foreigners of Belgium, Britain, France, Japan, Italy, and Serbia, and in favor, adopted him as their mascot.
-Hanbury-Williams, whom Alexei liked, wrote: "As time went on and his shyness wore off he treated us like old friends and […] had always some bit fun with us.
+Hanbury-Williams, whom Alexei liked, wrote: "As time went on and his shyness wore off, he treated us like old friends and [...] had always some bit of fun with us.
 With me it was to make sure that each button on my coat was properly fastened, a habit which naturally made me take great care to have one or two unbuttoned, in which case he used to at once to stop and tell me that I was 'untidy again,' give a sigh at my lack of attention to these details and stop and carefully button me up again."